BradleyGe/A-B-Testing-on-the-Impact-Evaluation-of-ACME-s-Career-2030-Training-Program/README.md

 "Disthome", which is distance from home to the training facility, satisfies those three assumptions:

-a.
-Relevance: The traveling distance and time is potentially associated with employees’ willingness to attend the training program.
+a. **Relevance**: The traveling distance and time is potentially associated with employees’ willingness to attend the training program.

-b.
-Exclusion: There is no obvious relationship between the distance from employees’ home to facility and their promotional opportunities.
+b. **Exclusion**: There is no obvious relationship between the distance from employees’ home to facility and their promotional opportunities.

-c.
-Exogeneity: The distance variable is independent of the two unmeasured covariates, individual’s motivation and manager intervention.
+c. **Exogeneity**: The distance variable is independent of the two unmeasured covariates, individual’s motivation and manager intervention.

 ## **Two Stage Least Square Regression**